The Housing Executive is the main organisation that helps with housing. But, some people can get housing help from Social Services.

 - you are destitute and vulnerable and you were vulnerable before you became destitute.

-Get advice now if you need somewhere to live but the Housing Executive says that it cannot help you because of your immigration status.
+Get advice now if you are homeless but can't get help because of your immigration status.